Endymion, Chamber Music Ensemble

 A particularly successful and much imitated innovation is the wide-ranging series of Composer Choice concerts staged by Endymion at the Southbank, which has included Harrison Birtwistle, Peter Maxwell Davies, Oliver Knussen, Gavin Bryars, Mark-Anthony Turnage, Judith Weir, John Woolrich and Michael Berkeley.

 Endymion celebrated both its 30th and 35th birthdays at Kings Place.
-In 2009, the group performed commissions by 20 British composers, and the celebrations in 2014 took the form of a weekend of concerts focused on Brahms, and a programme of music for flute, viola and harp.
+In 2009, the ensemble performed commissions by 20 British composers, and the celebrations in 2014 took the form of a weekend of concerts focused on Brahms, and a programme of music for flute, viola and harp.
 The 30th birthday commissions were recorded for NMC and joined a host of other discs by Endymion including works by Lutyens, Stravinsky, Britten and Magnus Lindberg and (with the Dutton label) York Bowen, Edmund Rubbra, Thomas Dunhill, Lennox Berkeley, Erno Dohnanyi and Zdenek Fibich.

 Sounds Census: 30th Birthday Celebration